-We are a school at the forefront of technology, with a fully integrated Bring Your Own Device laptop program which is committed to enhancing learning through technology for all students.
+We are a school at the forefront of technology, with a fully integrated Bring Your Own Device program which is committed to enhancing learning through technology for all students.
 Our Principles of Powerful Learning are testament to our desire to ensure that teaching and learning at the College are based on the most recent educational research.
-We are an International Baccalaureate World School (IB) offering the Middle Years and Diploma Programme.
+We are an International Baccalaureate (IB) World School offering the Middle Years and Diploma Programme.
 We seek to work closely in partnership with students and their parents to maximise student performance and success in response to every student's ability level.

 We are committed to innovation and continuous improvement.
-This, together with well-equipped facilities and a rigorous academic program in both the Junior (Years 7-9) and Senior (Years 10-12) school ensure that we are exceptionally well placed to guide students through their adolescent years into young adulthood.
+This, together with well-equipped facilities and a rigorous academic program in both the Junior (Years 7-10) and Senior (Years 11-12) school ensure that we are exceptionally well placed to guide students through their adolescent years into young adulthood.

-In 2019 we began our 3-year strategic plan and continue with the refurbishment program.
 These are very exciting times at Merici and we look forward to accomplishing great things as we celebrate over 60 years of educating young women in Canberra.